-The Company entered into consulting agreements with two founders, one of whom is also a member of the Board, and each of whom also received founders' common stock shares for services and assigned patents.
-The Company recorded \$0.1 million for the founders' advisory and consulting services performed for each of the three months ended March 31, 2024 and 2023.
+The Company entered into consulting agreements with two founders, one of whom is also a member of the Company's Board of Directors (the "Board"), and each of whom also received founders' common stock shares for services and assigned patents.
+The Company recorded \$0.1 million for the founders' advisory and consulting services performed for each of the three months ended June 30, 2024 and 2023.
+The Company recorded \$0.1 million for advisory and consulting services performed by Professor Judith Shizuru, one of the founders of the Company and a member of the Board, for each of the six months ended June 30, 2024 and 2023.
 These expenses were recorded as research and development expenses in the condensed consolidated statements of operations and comprehensive loss.
-Also, the Company's Licensed Technology from Stanford (see Note 6) was created in the Stanford laboratory of Professor Judith Shizuru, one of the Company's founders and a member of the Board.
+The Company recorded \$0.1 million in accounts payable, accrued expenses and other current liabilities related to advisory and consulting services performed by Dr. Shizuru as of June 30, 2024.
+Also, the Company's Licensed Technology from Stanford (see Note 6) was created in the Stanford laboratory of Dr. Shizuru.

-In the first quarter of 2024 a senior executive of the Company joined the Board of Directors of an information technology service provider that the Company has historically utilized to support a broad array of the Company's systems infrastructure as well as for general information technology support services.
-For the three months ended March 31, 2024, the Company paid that service provider \$0.6M for various information technology support services.
+In the first quarter of 2024, a senior executive of the Company joined the Board of Directors of an information technology service provider that the Company has historically utilized to support a broad array of the Company's systems infrastructure as well as for general information technology support services.
+For the three and six months ended June 30, 2024, the Company paid that service provider \$0.3 million and \$0.9 million, respectively, for various information technology support services.